erictheprogrammer/laravelportfolioapp/readme.md

-# Please don't send any PR's as i'm not accepting them at this moment!

 ---

-## Laravel 4 - Starter Kit
+## Laravel 4

-This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4.
+This is a Laravel 4 Portfolio project to help me get started with Laravel 4.

-It includes examples on how to use the framework itself and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.
+It uses somepackages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.

 -----